rnavudur/EcoCartScore/README.md

 ## License

-This project is proprietary to Walmart Inc.
+This project is owned and maintained by Rishitha Navuduru.
+All rights reserved.